AndrewAtLarge/BibUpdate/README.rst

 BibTeX_ is widely used by the LaTeX_ community to maintain publication databases.
-This script attempts to add missing fields to the papers in a BibTeX_ database file by querying mrlookup_ and getting the missing information from there.
-This is not completely routine because to search on mrlookup_ you need either the authors or the title of the article and both of these can have non-standard representations.
-If the article is already published then it is also possible to use the publication year and its page numbers.
-To search on mrlookup_ we:
+This script attempts to add missing fields to the papers in a BibTeX_ database file by querying the AMS_ databases MathSciNet_, mref_ and mrlookup_.
+This is not completely routine because to search on these databases you need either the authors or the title of the article and both of these can have non-standard representations.
+If the article is already published then it is also possible to use the year of publication year and the page numbers.
+For these searches we use:

-    - use the authors (can be problematic because of accents and names with von etc)
+    - the authors (can be problematic because of accents and names with von etc)
-    - use the page numbers, if they exist
+    - the page numbers, if they exist
-    - use the year only if there are no page numbers and this is NOT a preprint
+    - the year only if there are no page numbers and this is NOT a preprint
-    - use the title if there are no page numbers (or this is a book)
+    - the title if there are no page numbers (or this is a book)

-If there is a unique (good, non-fuzzy) match from mrlookup_ then bibupdate_ replaces all of the current fields with those from mrlookup_, except for the citation key.
-The values of any fields that are not specified by mrlookup_, such as ``eprint`` fields, are retained.
+If there is a unique (good, non-fuzzy) matchthen bibupdate_ replaces all of the current fields with those from the databse, except for the citation key.
+The values of any fields that are not specified, such as ``eprint`` fields, are retained.
 By default, a message is printed whenever existing fields in the database are changed.
 If the title of the retrieved paper does not (fuzzily) match that of the original article then the entry is NOT updated and a warning message is printed.

 Although some care is taken to make sure that the new BibTeX_ entries correspond to the same paper that the original entry referred to there is always a (small?)